ddiep003/Dshell/README.md

 ##How to use
-You can compile rshell and ls with:
+You can compile Dshell and ls with:

 ``make``